joergschwarzwaelder/hhc2020/Additional/Speaker UNPrep.md

 ```

 **Approach 5**
-A combination of 3&4: The syscall `read` is intercepted to display the decrypted password, which is in the same location in memory as the file content was before (for an unknown reason sometimes the password has an extra character appended which has to be chopped off, probably the string is in memory not C-style nul terminated).
+A combination of 3&4: The syscall `read` is intercepted to display the decrypted password, which is in the same location in memory as the file content was before (for an unknown reason sometimes the password has an extra character appended which has to be chopped off, probably the string is in memory not C-style null terminated).
 ```
 elf@3daddf729fff ~/lab $ cat read.c
 #define _GNU_SOURCE